Free CSS Plugins for Live Editing Your WordPress Site

 Custom CSS plugins are plentiful in the WordPress Plugin Directory.
 If you’re looking for a plugin that will generate a custom CSS stylesheet, you have lots of options to choose from.
 But while there are lots of plugins you can use to create a custom CSS file, there are a lot fewer options if you’re looking for one that pairs a custom stylesheet with a live preview feature.

-So after scouring the directory for custom CSS plugins with a live preview feature, I tracked down and tested five of the best.
+So after scouring the directory for custom CSS plugins with a live preview feature, I tracked down and tested several of the best.
 Best of all, they’re all free!

 As you write rules into the text box, the Customizer preview will update automatically to reflect the changes.
 While automatic presets aren’t built into the plugin to target smaller device, the plugin will accept media queries, so you can write styles that target specific viewport breakpoints.

 Summary: Dead-simple and lightweight.
 Use it if you value simplicity over features.